 Playing back modulation CV from your DAW doesn’t have to include purchasing a special DC-coupled interface or special software.

-Those 4 free Instrument Racks will get you modulating, triggering and syncing your synths as easy as they’d be plugins.
-All you need is audio outputs!
+I will share 4 free Ableton Instrument Racks to help you modulate, trigger and sync your synths as easy as they’d be plugins.
+All you need is audio outputs and ENV followers.

 The ideal audio source for any ENV follower?